This page provides an overview of the Key Visualizer diagnostic tool for Cloud Bigtable.

 - Look at whether your access patterns are balanced across all of the rows in a table

 Although Key Visualizer shows a variety of metrics, it doesn't display every single metric that can affect the performance of Cloud Bigtable.
-For example, if there are network issues between your application and Google Cloud Platform, those network issues will not be visible in Key Visualizer.
+For example, if there are network issues between your application and Google Cloud, those network issues will not be visible in Key Visualizer.
 If you can't identify the cause of a performance issue by looking at your Key Visualizer scans, you'll need to do additional troubleshooting.

 Video tour of Key Visualizer